 *Oh, don’t believe me… read this.

-I live in Gothenburg on the west coast of Sweden.
-As an art director, curiosity, form and function as well as problem solving comes natural to me, which comes in very handy when growing orchids the way I do.
+As an art director and graphic artist, curiosity, form and function as well as problem solving comes naturally to me, which always came in very handy when growing orchids the way I like to do.
 My time as the editor in chief and art director for the Swedish Orchid Society magazine “ORKIDÉER” (2010 to 2013) lead to many interesting meetings, virtual and not, and a few new orchid friends from all over the world.
-The rest of my orchid pedigree includs writing articles for the American Orchid Society ORCHID bulletin as well as holding lectures on orchid culture for a number of orchid societies and botanical institutions.
+The rest of my orchid pedigree includes writing articles for the American Orchid Society ORCHID bulletin as well as holding lectures on orchid culture for a number of orchid societies and botanical institutions.
 But where I go to recharge is to the summer cottage by the coast just north of the Gothenburg archipelago.
 I grew up here in the summers.
 After decades of living abroad this is the one place on earth where I actually feel I have roots… feel connected.
 My father built the land with his own hands, and you can feel his pride and passion in every rock.
 It is also close to nature and my perennial garden there provide an additional oasis of serenity and peace.
 It is truly remarkable to follow the cycle of the seasons from rebirth to slumber each year.
-My sidekick and a constant source of joy and entertainment is of course the one and only Maine Coon princess, Nova.
+My sidekick and a constant source of joy and entertainment is, of course, the one and only Maine Coon princess, Nova.

 My favorite orchids

-*The Pleurothallidinae are a neotropical subtribe of plants of the orchid family including 29 genera in more than 4000 species.
+*The Pleurothallidinae is a neotropical subtribe of plants of the orchid family including 29 genera in more than 4000 species.

-One huge step on this journey of finding my bearings again, has been a return to nature.
+One huge step on this journey of finding my bearings again has been a return to nature.
 It all started with this crazy idea to do a pilgrimage to the rainforests of Costa Rica looking for orchids.
 In preparing for this adventure I have had to gear up, and I have also had to get off the couch and get into shape a bit.
 While traversing the mountain out by the summer cottage I found a bunch of new trails I never knew existed, and in the process also started on a path to finding a center within myself again.
 Nature heals, they say.
 I think it is true, at least for me.
-My orchids and my garden has been great healers for me, but the force of nature has become an amplifier to this.
+My orchids and my garden have been great healers for me, but the force of nature has become an amplifier to this.
 It has been an amazing feeling, and I want more.
 A lot more!
-And of course I will share!
-Hence the addition of the hiking blog, and I hope you will enjoy coming along for the ride!